Tanzania

 The minimum age for this group tour is 18 years.

-Yes of course!
-Safari in Tanzania is an amazing experience - simply message us after booking and we'll make some recommendations.
+Yes, of course!
+Safari in Tanzania is an amazing experience - simply message the Skyhook team before/after booking and we'll help you arrange a 2-7 day safari experience.

 Your head guide is Holyfield